Vampire in Venice: Plot

 British Professor Paris Catalano travels to Venice to investigate the whereabouts of the infamous vampire Nosferatu, whose last known appearance was during the Carnival of 1786.
 He is summoned there by the young Princess Helietta Canins, who believes that the vampire may be interred in a sealed tomb in the basement of her ancestral estate.
 Catalano believes that the vampire is searching for a way to end his immortal torment and actually be dead.
 Upon his arrival, Catalano notices that Helietta bears a striking resemblance to Nosferatu's long-lost love, Letizia.
 The Canins hold a séance at the house against the warnings of their Catholic priest, Father Don Alvise.
 The séance causes Nosferatu to awaken from his 200-year sleep, and escapes from his tomb.

 Nosferatu roams Venice, soon locating Helietta's mother, Princess Catalano, and forces her out of her balcony, pushing her to her death below where she is impaled on an iron fence.
 During the elder princess's funeral, Catalano warns Helietta that Nosferatu can only be stopped by legitimate love.
 During a subsequent carnival celebration, Nosferatu stalks Helietta.
 He soon follows her home, and awakens her in her bed, seducing her.
 Meanwhile, Helietta's younger sister, Maria, witnesses part of the encounter.

 The following morning, Helietta awakens and informs Catalano that Nosferatu has visited her.
-Later, in an alley, Nosferatu attacks Uta Barnveal, the wife of Father Alvise's peer, Dr. Barnveal, and chases her into an abandoned building, where he feasts on her blood.
+Later, in an alley, Nosferatu attacks Uta Barneval, the wife of Father Alvise's peer, Dr. Barneval, and chases her into an abandoned building, where he feasts on her blood.
 Nosferatu later approaches Catalano, Father Alvise, and his peer, Dr. Barneval, inside a castle.
-Barneval attempts to shoot Nosferatu, but Nosferatu quickly regenerates and proceeds to break Barnvela's shotgun.
+Barneval attempts to shoot Nosferatu, but Nosferatu quickly regenerates and proceeds to break Barneval's shotgun.
 Catalano attempts to repel Nosferatu with his Holy Cross, but Nosferatu burns his hands while holding it before taking Helietta and leaving the castle.
 Despondent, Catalano packs his bags and leaves the Canins' mansion, announcing that only a pure woman willing to give Nosferatu her true love can destroy him.
 Subsequently, Catalano, who was dying of an unspecified illness, commits suicide by jumping from a bridge into the Grand Canal.